mkassab2015/Polite-or-Threatening-/README.md

 - Model-specific length patterns
 - **Generated**: `response_length_analysis.png`

-## 🔧 Technical Details

-### Dependencies
-- pandas
-- matplotlib
-- seaborn
-- scipy (for statistical tests)
-- numpy

-### Features
-- **Non-interactive plotting**: Uses Agg backend for headless execution
-- **Modular design**: Shared utilities in `shared/` directory
-- **Error handling**: Comprehensive error checking and reporting
-- **Statistical analysis**: Includes t-tests, effect sizes, and descriptive statistics

-### File Structure
-Each analysis directory contains:
-- `*.py`: Main analysis script
-- `README.md`: Detailed explanation of the analysis
-- `*.png`: Generated visualization files

-## 🎯 Usage Scenarios

-1. **Academic Research**: Understanding AI behavior under different prompt conditions
-2. **Safety Evaluation**: Assessing AI robustness to adversarial prompts
-3. **Model Comparison**: Benchmarking different AI models' behavioral patterns
-4. **Prompt Engineering**: Informing best practices for prompt design

-## 📝 Documentation

-Each analysis directory contains detailed README files explaining:
-- Purpose and methodology
-- Visualization interpretation
-- Expected patterns and research questions
-- Files generated and their meaning

-## 🔬 Statistical Rigor

-- **Paired Design**: Utilizes the paired nature of the experimental design
-- **Effect Sizes**: Includes Cohen's d for practical significance
-- **Multiple Metrics**: Comprehensive behavioral assessment
-- **Model Comparison**: Systematic comparison across AI systems

----

-**Generated from Jupyter notebook**: `capstone_expirement_graphs.ipynb` **Dataset**: `final_dataset.csv`
-**Total Analyses**: 11 completed successfully **Generated Visualizations**: 21 PNG files

 ---

 ### 3. `Statistical Analysis Scripts.zip`
 This folder contains 15 Python scripts.
 They can be run in the same order.
 We used Google Co-lab to run the scripts.
 Whe nprompted, please upload the final_dataset.xls file.

 All scripts are modular, well-commented, and directly callable from notebooks or command line.